These novels sit proudly on bookcases all around the world

 There’s no point tiring yourself out attempting marathon reading sessions fuelled by constant cups of coffee, leaving your eyes tired and your brain frazzled.
 You’ve got to take some of it in.

-Give yourself regular breaks; do some housework, get out of the house and see people.
-You might find that breaking up a particularly challenging section with a trip to the gym or bike ride gives your brain the chance to process what you’ve read and come back to it refreshed and ready to engage with it better.
+Give yourself regular breaks.
+You could do some housework or get out of the house and see people.
+You might find that breaking up a particularly challenging section with a trip to the gym or a bike ride gives your brain the chance to process what you’ve read.
+Chances are, you’ll come back to it refreshed and ready to engage with it better.

 5. Actually read it!

 So, we’re stating the obvious here, but it’s true.
+If you’re going learn how to read big books, you’ve got to actually sit down and read them.
 The longer you spend tip-toeing around the task and making excuses, the less time you leave yourself to actually read it.
 With a big task like this, there are no shortcuts.
-It’s not enough to watch the BBC dramatisation of Middlemarch; your tutor will know.
+It’s not enough to just watch the BBC dramatisation of Middlemarch – your tutor will definitely know.

 The only way you will read a big book is by sitting down and reading it.

 Enjoyed this?
 Why not check out one of our other articles.